firebase/geofire-js/README.md

 #### GeoFire.remove(key)

 Returns an empty promise fulfilled when the provided `key` has been removed from Firebase.
-If the `key` does not exist, nothing happens, but the promise will still be successfully resolved.
+If the the provided `key` is not in this `GeoFire`, the promise will successfully resolve immediately.

 This is equivalent to calling `set(key, null)`.

 `key` must be a string or number.